 Improves Activity – Induced Joint Pain

 High impact activities (e.g. running, skiing, HIIT), high intensity sports (e.g. basketball, tennis, soccer), as well as repetitive exercises (e.g. weight lifting, yoga, cycling), all exert stress on joints and can lead to damaged tendons, ligaments, and cartilage.
-In a study among healthy subjects who experienced activity-related joint pain, supplementation with collagen for 120 days resulted in improved joint function and flexibility while exercising and increased duration of exercise before pain was experienced5.
+In a study among healthy subjects who experienced activity-related joint pain, supplementation with collagen for joint pain resulted in improved joint function and flexibility after 120 days while exercising and increased duration of exercise before pain was experienced5.

 Reduces Injury Recovery Time